Rollande Deslandes

-Rollande Deslandes is a Canadian university professor of Education Sciences at the University of Quebec in Trois-Rivieres.
+Rollande Deslandes is a Canadian university professor of Education Sciences at the University of Quebec in Trois-Rivières.
 Deslandes is known for her expertise on parenting, parental involvement and relations between schools, families and communities.

 Profession

 Deslandes obtained a bachelor's degree in education at McGill University in Montreal, then worked as a secondary level and special education teacher for 18 years.
 She then earned a master's degree in Social Work and a doctorate in Educational Psychology at Laval University in Quebec.
 She was hired, in 1996, as a professor to pre-service and graduate students and a researcher at the Université du Québec à Trois-Rivières.